 - 1. Students are eligible to graduate after fulfilling the requirements described in the academic regulations section of the catalog under which they first enroll at Southwest Baptist University.
 They have a seven-year period during which they may graduate under that catalog.
 If there are extenuating circumstances, the student may appeal to the Deans Council for a waiver.
 Otherwise, students have the option to choose any catalog subsequent to the one under which they entered. - 2.
 Students must successfully complete at least one course at Southwest Baptist University during the academic year of the catalog selected for graduation. - 3.
 Students who enroll in another college or university without prior permission of the Provost are considered to have withdrawn from Southwest Baptist University. - 4.
 Students wishing to transfer work from another institution and not withdraw from Southwest Baptist University must obtain "Permission for a Transfer of Credit" from the Registrar's Office prior to enrolling in another institution. - 5.
-Students must attain 7 chapel points or 1 point less than the number of fall/spring semesters enrolled as a full-time undergraduate at the Bolivar campus of SBU.
-(See the SBU Student Handbook for a detailed explanation of the chapel attendance policy.) - 6.
+Each full time SBU Bolivar campus student must attain 25 Community Life & Worship (CLW) points per semester.
+(See the SBU Student Handbook for a detailed explanation of the CLW graduation requirement.) - 6.
 A student may not simultaneously pursue more than two undergraduate academic majors at Southwest Baptist University.

-Bachelor of Arts, Bachelor of Science, Bachelor of Applied Science, Bachelor of Music and Bachelor of Science in Nursing Degrees
+Bachelor of Arts, Bachelor of Science, Bachelor of Music, Bachelor of Social Work, and Bachelor of Science in Nursing Degrees

-To receive a Bachelor of Arts, Bachelor of Science, Bachelor of Applied Science, Bachelor of Music, or Bachelor of Science in Nursing degree, students must:
+To receive a Bachelor of Arts, Bachelor of Science, Bachelor of Applied Science, Bachelor of Music, Bachelor of Scholar Work, or Bachelor of Science in Nursing degree, students must:

 - 1. Complete all general education requirements. - 2.
 Complete graduation requirements as established for the degree desired. - 3.
 Complete an approved major and its required supporting work. - 4.
 Complete at least 128 approved hours, of which 40 hours must be in upper division (3000-4000 level) course work (or its equivalent for the B.A.S. degree).
 No upper division credit will be granted for work taken in junior college(s), although the work may be counted toward the required total of 128 hours.
 Students may count no more than 4 credit hours of physical activity courses toward the 128-hour graduation requirement (except physical education, recreation and sports management majors).
-HPE 1162 does not count as part of this 4 credit-hour limit.
+KIN 1162 does not count as part of this 4 credit-hour limit.
 No more than 40 hours in a single discipline (e.g., business, history or music) will be counted toward the Bachelor of Arts degree. - 5.
 Complete 30 of the last 36 hours of the degree program as residence credit at an SBU degree-granting site that is accredited to offer the student's major.
 (The intention of this policy is to insure that the student's major-area courses will be principally completed at an SBU degree-granting site.) - 6.
 At least one-half of a student's major must be completed at Southwest Baptist University.
 NOTE: SBU will accept no more than 94 hours from other institutions toward a degree.
-No more than 64 semester hours of credit may be transferred from junior colleges. - 7.
-Earn an average of two grade points (2.00) for each credit hour's work attempted, including at least an average of two grade points (2.00) in the major (Note: Some majors require a GPA higher than 2.00 points for all course work in the major.) and including at least a two grade point average (2.00) in all work taken at Southwest Baptist University.
+No more than 64 semester hours of credit may be transferred from community or junior colleges. - 7.
+Earn an average of two grade points (2.00) for each credit hour's work attempted, including at least an average of two grade points (2.00) in the major, minor, or certificate.
+(Note: Some majors require a GPA higher than 2.00 points for all course work in the major.) and including at least a two grade point average (2.00) in all work taken at Southwest Baptist University.